Skip to content

 • Capabilities — atomic Python functions registered in registry.py.
 Single operation, reusable from anywhere.
 Invoked via wb_run("name", params), executes immediately.

-• Workflows — DAG definitions in knowledge/store/workflows.json as WorkflowUnit entries.
+• Workflowskind: workflow units, one Markdown file per workflow under knowledge/store/.
 Multi-step procedures requiring ordering, user decisions, or state threading.
 Started via wb_run("name"), advanced via wb_advance(run_id, result).

-• Auto-run steps — workflow steps marked auto_run in workflows.json.
-The conductor executes these transparently; the agent never sees them.
+• Auto-run steps — workflow steps marked auto_run in the unit's frontmatter.
+The conductor executes these transparently in a subprocess; the agent never sees them.
 Use for deterministic code (config loading, data formatting) that needs no agent reasoning.
+A subprocess that times out is retried once automatically (transient host contention is the dominant cause); set auto_run.retry_on_timeout: false for steps that mutate external state where a second attempt would not be idempotent (git commits, outbound message sends, source-pipeline drives).

 Decision heuristic.
 Can you write a unit test with a fixed expected output? → Capability.
 Does the "correct" output depend on interpretation, user input, or synthesis? → Workflow step.
 Is the step itself deterministic with no side effects? → Auto-run step.